I'm a professional tarot reader with 23 years of experience. For me, tarot is a fascinating system that reflects all human life.

 You have probably already decided what it is you want to accomplish, but do spend some time clarifying your intention before you begin.
 Don’t be too vague, but don’t be too specific either.

 For instance, say you’d like to increase the flow of money into your life.
 You may have a figure in mind, which is fine, but don’t restrict your desire to that figure.
 You could set the intention to bring in a thousand dollars or more.
 That ‘or more’ is important.
-Also beware of asking for something you couldn’t possibly believe you will get.
-Like a billion dollars - that figure would seem well out of reach for most people.
+Also, beware of asking for something you couldn’t possibly believe you would get.
+Like a billion dollars—that figure would seem well out of reach for most people.

 As you play with the idea of what you want in your mind, let the picture of what it would mean to you develop.
 See the benefits of your desire enhancing your life.
 Visualization is a great way to explore the possibilities.

-“I command the universe to bring me what I desire: $1,000 or more, in whatever way is appropriate and harms no-one.”
+“I command the universe to bring me what I desire: $1,000 or more, in whatever way is appropriate and harms no one.”
 Keep the piece of paper for later.
 Use this format for your other rituals.
 Here are two examples of how to adapt the words for other situations:

-- “I command the universe to remove *name of person you don't like* from my awareness, in whatever way is appropriate and harms no-one.”
+- “I command the universe to remove *name of person you don't like* from my awareness, in whatever way is appropriate and harms no one.”